Why Proper Gel Polish Removal Matters

 The Golden Rule of Removal

 If it doesn’t come off easily, it’s not ready.
-If you find you have to work hard to scrape off the polish always rewrap and give it a few more minutes.
+If you find yourself scraping or forcing product off, rewrap and give it a few more minutes.
+Patience protects your nails.